-Although an individual’s terms and conditions transfer under the protection of TUPE rights, liability for assuring safe working practice falls to the new employing organisation.
+Although an individual’s terms and conditions transfer under the protection of TUPE rights, liability for assuring safe working practice sits with the new employing organisation.

-The new employing organisation should always seek written assurances that the relevant checks were undertaken by the previous employer in line with the NHS employment check standards.
-Additional checks may be required where such assurances cannot be sought - for example, where legal requirements have changed since the individual was first appointed (paying particular attention to any DBS requirements, or Home Office rules in regard to preventing illegal working).
+The new employing organisation should always seek written assurances that the relevant checks were undertaken by the previous employer in line with the NHS Employment check standards.
+Additional checks may be required where such assurances cannot be sought, for example, where legal requirements have changed since the individual was first appointed (paying particular attention to any disclosure and barring service (DBS) requirements, or Home Office rules in regard to preventing illegal working).

 Employers are recommended to seek legal advice for further clarity in relation to arrangements under the Collective of Redundancies and Transfer of Undertakings (Protection of Employment) (Amendment) Regulations 2014.
 Further guidance for employers, employees and representatives can be found on the Department of Business, Innovation and Skills website.

-Q. Are employers required to undertake their own pre-employment checks on researchers before permitting them to undertake activities within their organisation?
+Q. Are employers required to carry out their own employment checks on researchers before permitting them to undertake activities within their organisation?